maorgershman/meapi/docs/source/setup.rst

 - You can also use the official verification and verify directly with an access token.
     Me has an official API which can be accessed by submitting a formal request at `this <https://meapp.co.il/api/>`_. link (Probably paid).
-    I guess you get a KEY API with which you can get an access token similar to the app.
+    I guess you get a API KEY with which you can get an access token similar to the app.
     But I do not know what the scope of this token are and whether it is possible to contact with it the same endpoints that the official app addresses.
 - If anyone can shed light on the official authentication method, I would be happy if he would `contact me <https://t.me/davidlev>`_. so that I could better support it and exclude or add certain functions.
 - If you have an access token and you are interested in connecting with it - do the following:

 .. code-block:: python

     from meapi import Me
-    me = Me(access_token=XXXXXXXXXXXXXXXXXXXXXX) # Enter your access token
+    me = Me(access_token='XXXXXXXXXX') # Enter your access token